 PRINTED MATERIAL

-Hagley possesses one of the nation's finest collections of trade catalogs, including ones that describe the full range of building types from industrial to domestic, and from component parts to prefabricated structures.
+Hagley possesses one of the nation's finest collections of trade catalogs, including ones that describe the full range of building types from industrial to domestic and from component parts to prefabricated structures.
 The trade catalogs also contain specific information on mechanical equipment, hardware, furnishings, office equipment, and building materials.

-Hagley has a distinguished collection of World's Fairs and exposition publications and ephemera.
-These include catalogs, guide books, pictorial volumes, pamphlets issued by exhibitors, and materials on the physical structures that housed exhibitions.
+Hagley has a distinguished collection of World's Fairs and exposition publications, and ephemera.
+These include catalogs, guidebooks, pictorial volumes, pamphlets issued by exhibitors, and materials on the physical structures that housed exhibitions.
 Beginning with the London Crystal Palace of 1851, all the leading international expositions in Europe and North America are represented, along with numerous lesser ones.
-These collections are important sources of information on architectural history, including the exhibits and buildings of major corporations (often created by leading designers such as Raymond Loewy, Walter Dorwin Teague, and Norman Bel Geddes), and the expositions' ties to urban planning.
+These collections are important sources of information on architectural history, including the exhibits and buildings of major corporations (often created by leading designers such as Raymond Loewy, Walter Dorwin Teague, and Norman Bel Geddes) and the expositions' ties to urban planning.

 Hagley also has an extensive set of trade journals, ranging from the general to the specialized.
 They contain information on building types, building materials, design, fireproofing, refrigeration, and lighting and heating systems.
-Several journals directed towards builders and contractors are especially useful.
+Several journals directed toward builders and contractors are especially useful.

 Hagley's extensive collection of specialized technical encyclopedias and period textbooks describe standard practices in building and construction.
 Regional histories, atlases, city directories, industrial directories, and monographs on individual building types can supplement research on industrial and commercial structures.

-Imprints holds many publications issued by individual firms.
+Imprints Collection holds many publications issued by individual firms.
 They include firm histories, annual reports, company magazines, and promotional brochures, generally with illustrated views of industrial plants and offices.
-The imprints collection also contains many published materials that discuss specific features of industrial and commercial architecture.
-Among the subjects covered are: Building materials (asbestos, concrete, terra cotta, etc.)
+These collections also contain many published materials that discuss specific features of industrial and commercial architecture.
+Among the subjects covered are:

 Building systems (including electricity and plumbing)